mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 nothing # hide
 ```

-To proceed with the nonlinear state estimation algorithm, we need one additional step to make the state estimation solvable.
+To proceed with the AC state estimation algorithm, we need one additional step to make the state estimation solvable.
 Specifically, it is crucial to ensure that the system has at least one bus voltage magnitude measurement.
 This requirement stems from the fact that observable islands are identified using wattmeters, which estimate voltage angles.
 Since the voltage angle at the slack bus is already known, the same approach should be applied to bus voltage magnitudes.
 To fulfill this condition, we add the following measurement:
 ```@example 6bus
 addVoltmeter!(system, device; label = "Pseudo 3", bus = "Bus 1", magnitude = 1.0)
 nothing # hide